remix-run/remix/docs/api/remix.md

 export { getSession, commitSession, destroySession };
 ```

-Please note that using the `createCookieSessionStorage` code above as it stands is NOT recommended.
-Not only are `expires` and `maxAge` not intended for use together, but using this code would set a specific, one-off time for all future cookies, which would eventually elapse preventing any futher cookies being set!

 We recommend setting up your session storage object in `app/sessions.js` so all routes that need to access session data can import from the same spot (also, see our [Route Module Constraints][constraints]).